 Financial analysts with the job skills to work with IT management on issues such as cloud migration, data security and privacy are definitely a step ahead.
 Fortunately, picking up new IT skills is a relatively straightforward process.
 For instance, you can pursue a certification, such as those given in recognition of proficiency with as Hyperion or Microsoft Dynamics GP, the Certified Information Technology Professional (CITP) designation from the American Institute of Certified Public Accountants, and the Certified Information Systems Auditor (CISA) program from ISACA.

 Honing your financial analyst skill set will bring you other rewards, of course.
-The 2018 Robert Half Salary Guide projects an increase in starting salaries for financial analysts, whether they have one to three years of experience at a small or midsize company, or they're senior financial analysts.
+The Robert Half Salary Guide for Accounting and Finance gives you the latest starting salaries for financial analysts, whether they have one to three years of experience at a small or midsize company, or they're senior financial analysts.
 Those with professional certifications and graduate degrees can see offers higher than the national average.